google/flow-lens/README.md

 Mermaid, and can even highlight changes between different versions of a flow by processing Git diffs.

+Flow Lens is available on JSR, the JavaScript Registry.
+You can find the package at [jsr.io/@goog/flow-lens](https://jsr.io/@goog/flow-lens).

 This is not an officially supported Google product.
 This project is not eligible for the
 [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).